As educators, our most important duty is the protection of the children in our care.

 Mandatory Reporting of Child Abuse and Neglect Letter

-February 14, 2013 letter from the State Superintendent of Public Instruction to County and District Superintendents and Charter School Administrators regarding California Penal Code requirements concerning the mandatory reporting of child abuse and neglect.
+February 14, 2013 letter from the State Superintendent of Public Instruction to District and County Superintendents and Charter School Administrators regarding California Penal Code requirements concerning the mandatory reporting of child abuse and neglect.

 Online Child Abuse Mandated Reporter Training